Venezuela, An Example of Modern-Day Socialism

 - The sad and frightening reality is that we in the U.S. are already too far down the path of Socialism

-for comfort, as we are approaching
+for comfort, as we are now over

 $23 trillion in debt.
 That's over $180 thousand per